On the rigidity of Arnoux-Rauzy words: Basic notions

 Episturmian substitutions over the alphabet ${\mathcal A}$ can be viewed as automorphisms of the free group generated by the alphabet ${\mathcal A}$.
 This implies the following property of cancellativity. \begin{proposition} \cite{JustinPirillo:02}\cite[Lemma 7.2]{Richomme:03} The monoid of episturmian substitutions is left-cancellative and right-cancellative, i.e., for any episturmian substitutions $\sigma, \tau, \rho$, if $ \sigma \circ \tau=\sigma \circ \rho$, then $\tau=\rho$, and if $ \rho \circ \sigma=\tau \circ \sigma$, then $\rho=\tau$. \end{proposition}

-Episturmian words can be infinitely decomposed over the set of episturmian substitutions with the decomposition being described in terms of spinned directive words (see \cite[Theorem 3.10]{JustinPirillo:02}).
-However, an episturmian word can have several decompositions.
+Episturmian words can be infinitely desubstituted over the set of episturmian substitutions with the desubstitution being described in terms of spinned directive words (see \cite[Theorem 3.10]{JustinPirillo:02}).
+However, an episturmian word can have several desubstitutions.
 There is a way to normalize the directive words of an episturmian word so that any episturmian word can be defined uniquely by its so-called normalized directive word \cite{JustinPirillo:02}.
 This normalization relies on the notion of block-equivalence.
-This leads to the notion of directive words of an episturmian substitution as discussed in details in \cite{GlenLeveRich:08}.
-We use here this normalization in order to produce a unique decomposition to any episturmian substitution.